myck-prog/Rumaku/README.md

 ## What is this ?
-A Full Stack CRUD website that allows you to see all available rental houses and put a review on it !
+A Full Stack CRUD website using MVC pattern that allows you to see all available rental houses and put a review on it !

 ## Tech Stack
 Express, Node, Mongoose, Bootstrap, MongoDB, HTML, CSS, Mapbox API.